 Yes, Balliol does consider candidates applying for deferred entry.
 These candidates are assessed against exactly the same assessment criteria as those applying for direct entry.
 Generally speaking, however, deferred entry is seen as more competitive because it involves the tutors having to reserve a place against as yet unseen candidates.

 Tutors may want to see a proposed plan for your gap year which includes some form of maintaining academic engagement with your chosen subject.
 Examples could include an internship, work placement or simply a structured reading plan.
-Suggested reading can be found under the ‘How to Apply’ tab on individual subject course pages, which are located here.
+Suggested reading can be found under the ‘How to Apply’ tab on individual subject course pages.

 Does it matter which school I have attended?